-Benchmade have been making fine quality knives of all kinds since 1988 and are now based in Oregon like several other US knife manufacturers.
+Benchmade has been making fine quality knives of all kinds since 1988 and is now based in Oregon like several other US knife manufacturers.
 Oregon has relatively loose laws surrounding knives and hence is a popular location for knife companies.
-While Benchmade appeals to a large market and produce a wide variety of models they do place a consistent focus on first class manufacturing standards.
-We have experienced nothing but excellent quality on the Benchmade knives we’ve looked at in the past.
-In this article we’ll be looking at the Benchmade 710, otherwise known as the McHenry and Williams after the esteemed designers Bill McHenry and Jason Williams.
+While Benchmade appeals to a large market and produces a wide variety of models they do place a consistent focus on first-class manufacturing standards.
+We have experienced nothing but the excellent quality on the Benchmade knives we’ve looked at in the past.
+In this article, we’ll be looking at the Benchmade 710, otherwise known as the McHenry and Williams after the esteemed designers Bill McHenry and Jason Williams.
 Let’s take a look…

 - Blade length: 3.9 inches

 - Country of origin: USA

 - Price range: About $150

 UPDATE 2017: Well imagine our disappointment when we heard Benchmade was discontinuing the 710 series in 2017.
 Sad times, BUT there may still be models floating around so good luck.

 The first thing we noticed with the Benchmade 710 is that its design is somewhat understated.
 It’s certainly not flashy and while some may classify this as a tactical knife we think it’s far from having a tactical look to it.
 It is primarily aimed at sports and outdoor enthusiasts rather than your military-esque followers.
 In terms of dimensions, the 710 is by no means small with an overall length of eight and three-quarter inches with a blade just shy of four inches long.
 When closed the knife measures just under five inches and weighs in at about four and a half ounces.